astropy/astropy/docs/development/building_packaging.rst

     Enter 'Y' to confirm and run the command.

- 10. When asked "Check out the tag (for tweaks or pypi/distutils server upload)" enter 'N': We will be uploading the source to GitHub instead of PyPI, so for now registering on PyPI and uploading the source will be performed manually.
+ 10. When asked "Check out the tag (for tweaks or pypi/distutils server upload)" enter 'N': zest.releaser does not offer enough control yet over how the register and upload are performed so we will do this manually until the release scripts have been improved.

  11. You will be asked to enter a new development version.
 Normally the next logical version will be selected--press enter to accept the default, or